 Laurence Berry: The role of unburnt refuges in post-fire faunal recovery (cosupervised with David Lindenmayer, Don Driscoll and Ross Bradstock).

-Mitchell Barbara (Honours): Response of small mammals to fragmentation matrix transformation.
+Mitchell Barbara (2012): Responses of small mammals to fragemntation matrix change

 Grants are drawn from ARIES.
 To add Projects or Grants please contact your College Research Office.